renemonroy/PeerJS/README.md

 > Work in progress!

-It follows common implementation patterns of WebRTC by using custom events and a modest Api.
-Read more about about WebRTC connectivity at [https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Architecture/Connectivity](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Architecture/Connectivity)
+PeerJS follows common implementation patterns of WebRTC by using custom events and a modest Api.

+Read more about WebRTC connectivity at [https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Architecture/Connectivity](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Architecture/Connectivity)

 The idea is to try to do 1 configuration and use a set of events to handle actions.
 This assumes you have a Signaling server that uses Web Sockets for communication and STUN/TURN servers to deal with connectivity (because of firewalls or whatever).